Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

 DORMITORIES AND STUDENT LIFE

-Boarding students live in one of six traditional college-style and cottage-style dormitories on campus.
+Boarding students live in one of four traditional college-style and cottage-style dormitories on campus.
 The school organizes frequent weekend trips such as skiing, college fairs, and Broadway shows.

 Educatius PDF: The Perkiomen School Profile PDF